Follicular Unit Extraction (FUE) Hair Transplantation

 Instrumentation

 The cost of instrumentation for strip harvesting and non-mechanized FUE is modest.
-With the advent of mechanization the cost for machines that can be used for FUE can be expensive.
-Powered or motorized devices can cost several thousand dollars and one system currently sells for approximately $80,000 (USD).
+With the advent of mechanization, the cost for machines that can be used for FUE can be expensive.
+Robotic or motorized devices can cost thousands of dollars, and one system currently sells for over $350,000 (USD).